Hawai`i Supreme Court Rules 5.1 and 5.2 and 5.3

-The Hawai`i State Judiciary has a Communications and Community Relations Office expressly responsible for assisting journalists reporting on the state court system.
-The office may be reached at (808) 539-4909, or by email at email@example.com, or facsimile (808) 539-4801.
+The Hawai`i State Judiciary has a Communications and Community Relations Office responsible for assisting journalists reporting on the state-court system.
+The office may be reached at 808-539-4909, or by email at email@example.com, or facsimile 808-539-4801.

 Please keep in mind that even these sources have their limits.
-It’s not their job to talk about the substance of a case – such as the meaning of a ruling or how the charges in an indictment can be defended against.
-They may be able to help with access to court documents, schedules, pretrial hearings, and trials.
-They do not interpret those documents and proceedings.
+They will not be able to talk about the substance of a case – such as the meaning of a ruling or what defenses might be available to the charges in an indictment.
+They may, however, be able to help with access to court documents, schedules, pretrial hearings, and trials, but cannot interpret those documents or proceedings.